ChrisWileyShay/starter-hugo-academic/content/publication/swords_blog/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['2']
+publication_types: ['0']

 # Publication name and optional abbreviated publication name.
-publication: In *Journal of Peace Research*
+publication: In *Civil War Paths*
-publication_short: In *Journal of Peace Research*
+publication_short: In *Civil War PathsResearch*

-abstract: 'Human rights abuse tends to increase during national crises, such as civil wars and mass nonviolent uprisings.
-Under what conditions does this abuse abate or persist?
-I argue that violent challenges provoke much more coercive state responses — exposing more personnel within the security forces to extreme forms of repression and priming them (both leaders and followers) to reproduce these behaviors after the conflict has terminated.
-This effect is mitigated or avoided when challengers rely on nonviolent tactics instead of violence, leading to less post-conflict abuse.
-I test this argument with several quantitative methods, which establish a positive association between nonviolent resistance campaigns and subsequent freedom from political killings.
-Results also suggest that democratization can partially — but not fully — counteract the repressive legacies of violent conflict.
-By choosing to specialize in nonviolent tactics, therefore, resistance leaders avoid a repression trap that not even democratization can fully disarm.'
+abstract: 'In this post, I discuss my recent article published in the *Journal of Peace Research*, in which I argue that violent resistance strategies normalize and institutionalize severe state repression.
+Because nonviolent tactics do not have this effect, unarmed resistance leads to much less subsequent repression compared to armed resistance.
+Quantitative evidence suggests that this is true even when nonviolent movements fail to achieve primary goals like regime change (the majority of cases).
+Results also suggest that the repressive legacies of armed resistance persist even after democratization.'

 # Summary.
 An optional shortened abstract.
-summary:  'In this article, I explore how violent and nonviolent campaigns shape future state repression.
+summary:  'In this blog post, I discuss my article *Swords Into Ploughshares?* which explores how nonviolent resistance leads to less future state repression compared to violent resistance.'
-I find that nonviolent campaigns lead to significantly fewer extrajudicial killings after campaign termination compared to violent campaigns.'

 tags: ["Nonviolent resistance", "Insurgencies", "Contentious politics", "State repression", "Human rights abuse"]